borntofrappe/fullstack-d3/README.md

 highlightGroup.style("mix-blend-mode", "color-burn");
 ```

-The highlight group is also included before the scatterplot, so that the rectangles are drawn below the circles.
+The highlight group is also included before the scatterplot so that the rectangles are drawn below the circles.

 #### Legend Interaction